English adventures

 on a self-guided trip which allowed us lots of freedom to stop and explore many beautiful tiny villages and old churches.
 Some highlights were the visit to Quarr Abbey - home to a small community of monks and some friendly pigs!

-After a 44km cycle often in somewhat windy conditions we enjoyed a pub meal of steak pie washed down with a red wine. 🍷 Felt like there should have been a warm fire 🔥 to sit by but it’s only the start of autumn here and 13c temps might be considered too warm for a fire.
+After a 44km cycle often in somewhat windy conditions we enjoyed a pub meal of steak pie with a fine red wine. 🍷 Felt like there should have been a warm fire 🔥 to sit by but it’s only the start of autumn here and 13c temps might be considered too warm for a fire.

 Early to bed tonight to prepare for a 38km cycle tomorrow.
 Fingers crossed for sunny conditions.